 Page No. 128

-Ques 1: What is the importance of DNA copying in reproduction?
+Q1.
+What is the importance of DNA copying in reproduction?

-- The DNA is the information site for making proteins and each specific type of protein leads to a specific type of body design.
+- The DNA is the information site for making proteins, and each specific type of protein leads to a specific type of body design.

 - Therefore, it can be concluded that it is the DNA which gets transferred from parents to offsprings and makes them look similar.

-Ques 2: Why is variation beneficial to the species but not necessarily for the individual?
+Q2.
+Why is variation beneficial to the species but not necessarily for the individual?

 Example: If the temperature of water increases suddenly, then most of the bacteria living in that water would die.
 Only a few variants that are resistant to heat would be able to survive.

 - Thus, these variants help in the survival of the species.
 However, all variations are not necessarily beneficial for individual organisms.

 Page No. 133

-Ques 1: How does binary fission differ from multiple fission?
+Q1.
+How does binary fission differ from multiple fission?

 - In binary fission, a single cell divides into two equal halves.
 Amoeba and Bacteria divide by binary fission.

 - In multiple fission, a single cell divides into many daughter cells simultaneously.
 Amoeba and Plasmodium divide by multiple fission.

-Ques 2: How will an organism be benefited if it reproduces through spores?
+Q2.
+How will an organism be benefited if it reproduces through spores?

 Ans: There are many advantages if an organism reproduces through spores.